 The process of diagnosing these issues can be confusing, annoying, and even overwhelming for new growers...
 So, if you do find that your crop is affected by pests, disease or discoloration, don't despair.

 Use the information in this article to your advantage.
 Think of it as a starting point for further research.
 There is just so much info available online these days, with extremely specific information that will help you diagnose and fix the issue quickly so that your crop is back on track before long.
-Check out our entire blog space for all your info needs, and hey - good luck and enjoy the ride!

 If you want to learn more about cannabis leaves and their appearance, don't forget to check out our article on 'what we can learn from the appearance of weed leaves' that covers everything from their purpose, types of leaves and number of leaflets and what this means to us growers.